-All tours leave from the Manhattan Project National Historical Park’s Interim Visitor Contact Station (B Reactor Tour HQ), located at 2000 Logston Blvd, Richland WA.
+All tours leave from the Manhattan Project National Historical Park’s Interim Visitor Contact Station (B Reactor tour headquarters), located at 2000 Logston Blvd, Richland WA.
 The tour lasts about 4 hours, including travel to and from the B Reactor, and begins with a short video and introduction at the visitor station.
 Guests have about 2 hours at the B Reactor.
 There are restrooms at the Interim Visitor Contact Station, at the B Reactor, and on the bus.

 Call (509) 376-1647 to register or inquire about tours for schools or private groups.

-Click here for online tour registration.
+Click here for information and online tour registration.

 PLEASE NOTE: Guests under the age of 18 must tour with a parent/guardian or an adult designated by the parent/guardian.
 Each guest under the age of 18 must also bring a signed release form, which identifies potential hazards associated with the industrial environment at B Reactor and outlines the responsibilities of the parent, guardian, or accompanying adult.
 There is no exception to this rule.
-The release form can be found here.

 Please call (509) 376-1647 if you have any questions or concerns.